Rust-GPU/Rust-CUDA/crates/optix/src/context.md

 function.
 The low water mark will be set to half the value of `OPTIX_CACHE_MAXSIZE`.

-Corresponding get* functions are supplied to retrieve the current value of these cache properties.
+Corresponding `get_xxx()` functions are supplied to retrieve the current value of these cache properties.

 ## Validation Mode